Life As an Online Merchant

-In 2016, there was an estimated number of 1,023,900 jobs in the United States for Online Merchant.
+In the United States, there were 1,023,900 jobs for Online Merchant in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Online Merchant by 2026.
-The BLS estimates 104,200 yearly job openings in this field.
+There will be an estimated 104,200 positions for Online Merchant per year.

 The states with the most job growth for Online Merchant are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Online Merchant ranges between $38,420 and $123,000.

 Online Merchants who work in District of Columbia, Maryland, or Virginia, make the highest salaries.